mattolson/heroku_rails_deflate/README.md

   config.static_cache_control = "public, max-age=31536000"
 ```

-* You should precompile your assets prior to deploying to Heroku to save CPU cycles at request time:
+* Optionally, I prefer precompiling assets prior to deploying to Heroku to ensure that assets compile properly (if not, Heroku will enable runtime compilation which will slow your app down tremendously).

 ```ruby
   RAILS_ENV=production rake assets:precompile